helixbass/animejs-hooks/README.md

 ### anime.setDashoffset(pathEl)

-An helper for line drawing animation.
+An helper for line drawing animation.<br>
 Sets the 'stroke-dasharray' to the total path length and return its value.

 ```javascript